 "Replacing the Autoboy Juno / SURE SHOT 60 ZOOM / PRIMA ZOOM SHOT marketed in October 1995; this model features an excellent quality objective lens, a well-balanced high quality, user-friendly design, and excellent cost-performance through innovative cost-conscious design.
 The 2X zoom 38-76mm f/4.2-7.8 lens uses an aspherical element to correct aberrations and the 3-point AiAF insures correct focus even without a central subject.
 The large real-image viewfinder is easy to use even with eyeglasses, and an oversized mode dial controls the five shooting modes.
 The result is an easy-to-use camera that produces excellent quality pictures.
 The lens retracts completely giving a clean, flat body.
 White gold trim and metallic lens rings give the design a very high quality feel."

 Condition notes All camera features were tested with a battery and film installed (the film was not developed) and it working great.
+The only noteworthy flaw is a black small speck in the viewfinder (this does not affect the camera's photos or functionality).
 We also verified the camera's focusing accuracy at the film plane using an autocollimator.
-The camera's cosmetic condition is very good (see photos).
+The camera's cosmetic condition is excellent (see photos).